expressly/expressly-plugin-dotnet-reference-implementation/README.md

 * * *

-## Configuration
-In order to use the Expressly .NET SDK with your application, you will need to first configure your application.
-By default, the SDK will attempt to look for Expressly-specific settings in your application's **web.config** file.

 # Implementation

-The ExpresslyProvider class gives you methods to talk directly to our back end.

-Make sure to publish ExpresslyRouter, this exposes the necessary endpoints for our back end to talk to.

-Finally, configure your application. (details below)

 This is sample of ASP MVC 4 project with the core steps that you will need to integrate your shop with the Expressly Network.
 These are: